 Bollard pull is the measurement of the static force that a tug can exert on a stationary object in ideal, controlled conditions.
-The actual towing force that a tug can apply to an assisted vessel may be less or more than its rated bollard pull, depending on several factors, including the method of assistance, the tug's speed through the water, and wave conditions.
+The actual towing force that a tug can apply to an assisted vessel may be less or more than its rated bollard pull and depends upon many factors, including the method of assistance, speed of the tug through the water, and wave conditions.